Ed Case: 2002

 U.S. Representative Patsy Mink died on September 28, 2002, one week after the primary election, leaving her 107th Congress (2001–2003) seat vacant.
 She was posthumously reelected to the 108th Congress (2003–2005) in November.
 On November 30, 2002, Case was elected in a special election to serve the remaining two months of Mink's term, gaining over 50% of the vote in a field of over 40, even though he did not live in the district.
 Members of the House are only constitutionally required to live in the state they represent, though convention calls for them to live in the district they represent.
 During the special election campaign, Case pointed out that he grew up on the Big Island.

 2003

 Case ran in a second special election on January 4, 2003, for Mink's 108th Congress seat, facing more than three dozen other candidates.
 Other Democrats included Matt Matsunaga and Colleen Hanabusa.
 Republicans included Barbara Marumoto, Bob McDermott, and Frank Fasi.
 Case won with 43% of the vote.

 2004

 In 2004, Case defeated Republican challenger Mike Gabbard, a social conservative who focused almost exclusively on gay marriage issues.
 He won his first full term with 63% of the vote.

 2018

 In June 2018, Case ran in the crowded Democratic primary, set for August 11.
 He won with 40% of the vote, defeating six other challengers, including Doug Chin, the incumbent lieutenant governor.
+This all but assured his return to Congress after a 12-year absence.
 In the general election, Case carried Hawaii's 1st congressional district by a 50-point margin, 73.1%—23.1%, defeating Republican Campbell Cavasso.